phyunsj/opc-ua-monitoring/README.md

 ## Overview

 Make the manufacturuing data available so that it can be visialized and trigger alerts.
-Read tag values from OPC UA Server and also write values to OPC UA Server.

 1. OPC UA Demo
-2. OPC UA Server - Node-RED OPCUA Server
+2. OPC UA Server
-3. OPC UA Agent/Client - Node-RED OPCUA Client
-Presumely it will be deployed to access the local network to interact with OPC UA Server(s)
+3. OPC UA Agent/Client :  Presumely it will be deployed on the local network to interact with OPC UA Server(s)
-4. Remote Monitor - Blynk
-Critical information should be delivered for an immediate attention
+4. Remote Monitor :  Critical information should be delivered for an immediate attention
-5. Visualization - InfluxDB & Grafana
+5. Visualization

 ## OPC UA Demo